SlicerMorph/Tutorials/MALPACA/MALPACA.md

 Download sample data here: https://github.com/SlicerMorph/mouse_models.
 Extract the files.

 ### Step 1.
 Switch to the ALPCA module in 3D Slicer and choose the Batch Processing tab (red).
-In the `Method` entry (dark blue), select the 'Multi-Template (MALPACA)` option from the dropdown menu.
+In the `Method` entry (dark blue), select the `Multi-Template (MALPACA)` option from the dropdown menu.

 ### Step 2.
 Select required input and output directories.
-* In the “Source model(s)” entry (yellow), select the folder that contains the templates (ply format).
+* In the `Source model(s)` entry (yellow), select the folder that contains the templates (ply format).
   * **If you are uncertain about which specimens to be used as templates, you may use the accompanied k-means multi-template selection method (see [kmeans templates selection tutorial](https://github.com/SlicerMorph/Tutorials/blob/main/MALPACA/K-means_templates_selection.md)).**
   * If you have used the K-means method to select templates, you can select the dirctory that contains the output templates.
-* In the “Source landmarks” entry (green), select the folder that contains the manual landmark files for the selected templates.
+* In the `Source landmarks` entry (green), select the folder that contains the manual landmark files for the selected templates.
 The file names of the template model and landmark files must be identical. **The format of the landmark files should be either 'mrk.json' or 'fcsv'.
 The 'mrk.json' format is recommended.**
-* In the “Target model directory” entry (dark grey), select the folder that contains the target models (ply format).
+* In the `Target model directory` entry (dark grey), select the folder that contains the target models (ply format).
 These are the specimens that will be landmarked by the MALPACA pipeline.
-* In the “Target output landmark directory” (light blue), select the folder for storing the MALPACA output landmark files (mrk.json format) of the target specimens.
+* In the `Target output landmark directory` (light blue), select the folder for storing the MALPACA output landmark files (mrk.json format) of the target specimens.
 * Optional settings
-  * Skip scaling (blue arrow): skip scaling for the rigid registration
+  * `Skip scaling` (blue arrow): skip scaling for the rigid registration
-  * Skip projection (green arrow): skip projecting estimated landmarks to the surface of the target models
+  * `Skip projection` (green arrow): skip projecting estimated landmarks to the surface of the target models
-  * Replication Analysis
+  * `Replication Analysis` (grey arrow): check this option to allow replicating ALPACA/MALPACA using the same setting and sample.
+When this option is checked, the following entry `Number of Replications` will be enables for inputing the number of replication.
+Each replication will be saved in a separate folder in the `Target output landmark directory`.

 <p align="center">
 <img src="./kmeans_MALPACA_images/MALPACA_019.png", width = 600>